jamesroutley/routley.io/tech/_posts/2017-06-04-tail-recursion.md

 At the Recurse Center, I've been working my way through The Structure and Interpretation of Computer Programs (SICP) book.
 It's an introductory programming book written for an MIT course in 1985.
-It teaching programming using the language Scheme, a LISP dialect.
+It teaches programming using the language Scheme, a LISP dialect.
 Scheme is functional, and I've been enjoying learning new functional concepts.